Bar of Northern Ireland: Distinction between senior counsel and king's counsel

 (the UK and some Commonwealth countries) use the king's counsel title, whereas others use the senior counsel title.

 Barristers who are called to the Inner Bar in Northern Ireland are called king's counsel.
-This has been controversial for some Northern Irish barristers who object to swearing an oath of allegiance to, or declaring that they will serve, the British monarch.

-Eventually, a workaround was found by Philip Magee, a barrister who practiced in both the Republic of Ireland and Northern Ireland.
+This is problematic for some barristers who object to the monarcy and/or to the partition of Ireland and the consequent position of the British monarch as head of state for Northern Ireland.
+In 2003, a workaround was found by Philip Magee, a barrister who practiced in both the Republic of Ireland and Northern Ireland.
 He was called to the Inner Bar in the Republic of Ireland as senior counsel, having received confirmation from the Lord Chief Justice of Northern Ireland that he would thereafter enjoy the same rights and privileges as a king's counsel in Northern Ireland.
-However, this option is only available to Northern Irish barristers who have also been called to the Bar of Ireland, have the requisite experience and meet the criteria for being called to the Inner Bar in the Republic of Ireland.
+A number of senior counsel now practice in Northern Ireland on foot of this procedure.
+However, this option is only available to Northern Irish barristers who have also been called to the Bar of Ireland and have the requisite experience and meet the criteria for being called to the Inner Bar in the Republic of Ireland.

+Barristers in Northern Ireland were formerly required to swear an oath to serve the British monarch upon being called to the Inner Bar.
+This was problematic for barristers who objected to the monarchy and/or to the partition of Ireland.
+The Bar of Northern Ireland voted in 1997 to seek the removal of that requirement, noting that it was "not aware of any other profession which requires of its individual practitioners, either on admission or on advancement, to make a promise expressly to serve the interests of the Crown as opposed to the interests of potential clients in general", and that the removal of that requirement would form part of the modernisation of the profession.
+In 2000, the requirement to swear an oath to serve the monarch was replaced with an oath to "well and truly serve all whom I may lawfully be called upon to serve in the office of one of Her/His Majesty's Counsel".